 General Policy Statement:

 Credit Unions are in a unique position to detect and prevent financial exploitation and fraud.
 The primary role of [[CUname]] (Credit Union) is the protection of its members’ assets and the prevention of financial losses.
-The Credit Union will take steps to protect elderly (over 62 years of age) and vulnerable (generally described as individuals over the age of 18 who lack the physical and mental capability to care for themselves) members from financial exploitation and fraud by training staff to recognize the types of financial scams, the red flags of potential abuse and what to do when fraud is suspected.
-The Credit Union may disclose nonpublic personal information to comply with federal, state, or local laws, rules and other applicable legal requirements, such as state laws that require reporting by financial institutions of suspected abuse.
+The Credit Union will take steps to protect elderly and vulnerable members from financial exploitation and fraud by training staff to recognize the types of financial scams, the red flags of potential abuse and what to do when fraud is suspected.
+Under the applicable state law, an elderly person is defined as one [2245-2] years of age or older and a vulnerable adult is defined as one over the age of [2245-3] who lacks the physical and/or mental capability to care for themselves.
+The Credit Union may disclose nonpublic personal information to comply with federal, state, or local laws, rules, and other applicable legal requirements, such as state laws that require reporting by financial institutions of suspected abuse.

-ROLE OF BOARD OF DIRECTORS.
+ROLE OF THE BOARD OF DIRECTORS.
 The Board of Directors will (1) approve the credit union’s written Elderly and Vulnerable Protection policy and program; and (2) oversee the development, implementation, and maintenance of the Credit Union’s program, including assigning specific responsibility for its implementation, and reviewing reports from management.

-ROLE OF MANAGEMENT TEAM.
+ROLE OF THE MANAGEMENT TEAM.
 The management team will (1) oversee the development and implementation of the Elderly and Vulnerable Protection program; (2) draft procedures to ensure compliance with the program; (3) monitor, evaluate and suggest adjustments to the program; (4) ensure that staff are trained on these issues at least annually; and (5) brief the Board of Directors of the Credit Union at least annually on the status of the program.
 In addition to the annual report, the Board of Directors may allow the management team the option to provide [[2245-1]] reports.

 TYPES OF FINANCIAL EXPLOITATION.
 Credit Union staff should be aware of the following types of financial exploitation:

 Theft of Income.
-The most common form of financial fraud and exploitation, typically involving less than $1,000 per transaction.
+The most common form of financial fraud and exploitation typically involves less than $1,000 per transaction.

 Theft of Assets.
-This is often more expensive and typically involves abuse associated with Powers of Attorney, real estate transactions, identity theft or tax manipulation.
+This is often more expensive and typically involves abuse associated with Powers of Attorney, real estate transactions, identity theft, or tax manipulation.

 TYPES OF FINANCIAL SCAMS.
 Although this is not an exhaustive list, Credit Union staff will be trained to be aware of the following types of financial scams: